Tools

 - What electricity rate does this calculator use?

 - The Southeast Texas hosting location uses an all-in rate of $0.07 per kWh, which covers electricity, facility costs, and management.
-This is the fixed rate in our hosting contract — there are no hidden fees.
+This is the fixed rate in our hosting contract.
+There are no hidden fees.

 - Does this calculator guarantee profit?